I've been wrapping baby up like a burrito since we were in the hospital. Is there an age when I should stop?

-We recommend that parents stop swaddling their babies by three or four months of age.
-At this time, most full term infants are acclimated to life outside of the womb and no longer crave the constriction of a swaddle.
+Parents should stop swaddling their babies by three or four months.
+At this time, most full-term infants are acclimated to life outside of the womb and no longer crave the constriction of a swaddle.

-It is actually extremely important to give babies over four months old the freedom to move at night.
-When we stop swaddling our children we were astonished to see how much they traveled around their crib during the night.
-They scooched and flopped from one end to the other, several times a night!
-Babies may look peaceful when they sleep, but don't be fooled.
-They are actually doing important exercise while they slumber.
-All that nighttime movement helps them enhance their gross motor development, which is crucial for upcoming milestones like crawling, standing and walking.
+It's also extremely important to give babies over four months old the freedom to move at night.
+When you stop swaddling baby, you'll be astonished to see how much he travels around his crib during the night.
+They scooch and flop from one end to the other, several times a night.
+All that nighttime movement is important exercise.
+It helps baby enhance his gross motor development, which is crucial for upcoming milestones like crawling, standing and walking.
 A swaddled baby doesn't have a chance to refine these skills at night.